DeKalb County Government Official Government Website for DeKalb County, Illinois |

 In brief, IMRF allows participants to "buy in" their military service that occurred prior to IMRF participation to increase their IMRF service time.
 They also allow the purchase of military leave occurring after the employee began IMRF participation.
 However, employers must agree to allow the option to purchase as well.
 Several years ago the County had elected to allow employees to make these purchases, but the Forest Preserve staff was left out of that resolution.
 These resolutions seek to simply correct that omission.

-Mr. Roloff noted that this has resulted from an inquiry he and 2 other staff members made regarding these purchases.
 Ms. Fauci commented that since this was simply to bring the Forest Preserve staff to parity with all other County employees, this should be approved.

 Mr. Gudmunson asked what additional costs this would cause for the County.